Im-Rises/page_rank/README.md

 ## Description

 Implementation and explanation of the Google's Page Rank algorithm for website reference.
+The file `page_rank_exercise` is an explanation of the page rank and the `page_rank_exercise.ipynb` is an application of the page rank on a big dataset.

 ## Page rank